VrushabhDamle/sky130AdvancedPhysicalDesignWorkshop/README.md

 - Graphical method to find Vm is to draw a line across the graph of output voltage to input voltage of a CMOS inverter starting at the origin and ending at the opposite diagonal of the plot (basically a line with a 45 degree inclination with the x-axis).
 Now, the x-coordinate of the point of intersection of this line and the curve is the switching threshold.
 - At Vm, both PMOS and NMOS are turned 'ON' because Vgs has almost crossed the threshold region for both of them.
 - IdsP = - IdsN which means that IdsP + IdsN = 0

+### Sub-Part 5: Static and dynamic simulation of CMOS inverter

 # References
 - [https://github.com/The-OpenROAD-Project/OpenLane](https://github.com/The-OpenROAD-Project/OpenLane)